therealsphinx/support.balsamiq.com/content/sales/desktoptogdrive.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Can I transfer my Mockups 3 for Desktop license to Mockups 3 for Google Drive?"
+title: "Can I Transfer My Mockups 3 for Desktop License to Mockups 3 for Google Drive?"
 menu:
   menusales:
     parent: sales